 21. How do I obtain a job through the work-study program?

 Anyone looking for a job should fill out the Work-Study Questionnnaire and mail it to the Financial Aid Office.
 A questionnaire must be in your file before you will be considered for a position.
-If you are not placed in a work-study position before school starts, a list of open positions is available in the Financial Aid Office beginning the first Friday after school begins.
+If you are not placed in a work-study position before school starts, a list of open positions is available in the Financial Aid Office beginning after the first week of the semester.

 22. What are the steps for me to take to receive a loan?